ATD 1-LAW

 Administrative adjudication is more convenient and accessible to individuals compared to ordinary courts.

-In Kenya, on the petition of any person, the President may exercise a power of mercy in accordance with the advice of the Advisory Committee established under clause (2), by the following ways.
-Which is not true?
+In Kenya, on the petition of any person, the President may exercise the power of mercy in accordance with the advice of the Advisory Committee established under clause (2), in several ways.
+Highlight three ways in which this may happen.

 A writ or legal action requiring a person to show by what warrant an office or franchise is held, claimed, or exercised.